CheshtaFoundation/cheshta-hugo/content/english/_index.md

       id: "infra"
       images:
       - ""
-      content : "The Trust is established in a easily accessible location in Allahabad city wherein all the sections are barrier free to facilitate free movement of trainees in the entire premises.
+      content : "The Trust is established in a easily accessible location in Prayagraj city wherein all the sections are barrier free to facilitate free movement of trainees in the entire premises.
       The centre is equipped with

       * Four special education training cells